 Past partnerships programs have included 20 minute Cities (with Digital Writers festival), D-Writers China (with Writers Victoria), Open Book (with Melbourne Fringe), Crafting a City of Literature (with the Melbourne Prize) and the Art Book Fair (with the NGV)

 Internationally the Office facilitates every request for Melbourne content that it receives.
-This has included MultiPoetry (in Krakow) The World Book (in Heidelberg) and Geopolitical Crossings ( Enghien las Bans).
+This has included MultiPoetry (in Krakow) The World Poetry Book Poetic Encounters (with Heidelberg) and Geopolitical Crossings ( Enghien las Bans).
 The Office also publicizes every residency call out it receives via its News Alert list.
-The Office also publishes a quarterly newsletter for International friends as well as the annual snapshot of Melbourne publishing in Reading the City of Literature for distribution overseas.
+The Office also publishes a quarterly newsletter for International friends as well as the annual snapshot of Melbourne publishing in Reading the City of Literature and Poetry in the City of Literature for distribution overseas.

 The Office has mentored a number of emerging organizations and individuals, chaired some one off roundtables and holds an annual roundtable for regional literary programmers.
 The Office has supported many initiatives in their early stages, or with innovative exploratory international activity.
 These initiatives have included Books on the Rail, #LoveOzYA, The Lifted Brow, Funny Ha Ha and Peril Online Journal.
 We have partnered with initiatives like Blak and Bright and Literary Commons in delivering their programs and we champion literature, writers and writing wherever and whenever we can.